mrhavens/openmaint_docker/README.md

 ### What stack does this distro of openMAINT 2.0 use?

-This is a fully functional openMAINT 2.0 solution using docker containers that employs the following customized stack:
+This is a fully functional openMAINT 2.0 solution using Docker containers that employs the following customized stack:

 - CMDBuild 3.1.1 core
 - openMAINT 2.0 database dump